 We use Netflix every single day.
 My kids have a couple of favorite shows they always want to watch and I have my favorites (Gilmore Girls!).
 We use the cheapest Netflix option of $7.99 a month and we think it’s worth every single penny.

 My sister loves using the Roku.
 The Roku gives you the ability to access all of these subscription services in one easy place.
 We already have a smart TV so felt the Roku was unnecessary.
-My sister didn’t have a smart TV so it only made sense to need something a little easier.
+If you don’t have a smart TV, you might enjoy a Roku.
 It is a one time price and very user friendly.
 There are hundreds of apps/channels available to add to your device.

 I have many friends and family that use Amazon Prime for TV watching.
 We are content with Netflix and Hulu for now, but Amazon Prime really is a great deal if you take advantage of all it has to offer; including their TV/Movie options, free shipping and music available.